dojo/cli-build-app/README.md

 }
 ```

+BTR generates a screenshot for each of the paths rendered during the build in the `output/info/screenshots` directory of your project.

 Build time rendering exposes a `has` flag `build-time-render` that can be used to skip functionality that cannot be executed at build time, for example fetching external data.

 ```ts